Planned community: Mexico

 Tenochtitlan was the capital of the Aztec empire, which was built on an island in Lake Texcoco in what is now the Federal District in central Mexico.
 The city was largely destroyed in the 1520s by Spanish conquistadores.
 Mexico City was erected on top of the ruins and, over the ensuing centuries, most of Lake Texcoco has gradually been drained.

 Puebla was built because of the need of a Spanish settlement in the route between Mexico City and the port of Veracruz.

-Cancun in the state of Quintana Roo is a planned city, considered a tourism destination of global scale.
+Cancún in the state of Quintana Roo is a planned city, considered a tourism destination of global scale.
 It was transformed from old-growth forest to a well known Mexican destination.

 United States

 Colonial and pre-Industrial periods

 In the colonial history of the United States, the first planned community was St. Augustine, planned in 1565.
 The earliest towns in English-speaking America such as Jamestown had only rudimentary elements of planning.
 The first comprehensively planned town was Charles Town (later Charleston, South Carolina), which was founded in 1670, planned in 1672, and relocated in 1680.
 Later planned cities included Philadelphia, 1682; Albany, 1695; Williamsburg, 1699; Annapolis, 1718; New York City 1731 (redesigned by the British); Savannah, 1733; New Haven, 1748 (with an early plan dated 1638); and Alexandria, 1749.
 The national capital (Washington, D.C.), and several state capitals (Jackson, Mississippi; Columbus, Ohio; Indianapolis, Indiana; Raleigh, North Carolina; Columbia, South Carolina; Madison, Wisconsin; Salt Lake City, Utah; Tallahassee, Florida; and Austin, Texas) were essentially carved out of the wilderness to serve as capital cities.